Six percent of canine cancer is of the oral cavity and oral tumors are the 4th most common cancer in dogs.

-A biopsy is also required to discover important information about the tumor, such confirmation of the diagnosis, surgical margins and the confidence that all cells have been removed.
+A biopsy is also required to discover important information about the tumor, such as confirmation of the diagnosis, surgical margins and the confidence that all cells have been removed.
 Biopsies require anesthesia.

 Due to the typical high spread rate of oral melanomas, it’s important to determine exactly what other organs, if any, are affected for treatment and prognosis (how well your pet will do with therapy).
 This is called staging.